pdh11/cotton/cotton-usb-host/README.md

  - [ ] rp-pac vs rp2040-pac?
  - [ ] More microcontrollers

-[^1]: The documentation describes this as "USB 2.0 LS and FS" (1.1 and 12Mbits/s), but as the only changes in USB&nbsp;2.0 compared to 1.1 were related to the addition of HS (480Mbits/s), it seems more honest to describe it as USB 1.1.
+[^1]: The documentation describes this as "USB&nbsp;2.0 LS and FS" (1.5 and 12Mbits/s), but as the _only_ changes in USB&nbsp;2.0 compared to 1.1
+were related to the addition of HS (480Mbits/s), it seems more honest to describe it as USB&nbsp;1.1.

 Library documentation is [on
 docs.rs](https://docs.rs/cotton-usb-host/latest/cotton_usb-host/).